yusufkaratas97/Electronics_projects/README.md

 based on several electronic projects

 # Nodes
-  - alarm circuit: codes and image of project
+  - alarm circuit: codes and image of project using optoelectronic